 Roland Garros had great passion and wanted to fly over the seas.
 He set himself a new challenge: crossing the Mediterranean, something that was never doneat the time.
 On September 23, 1913, Morane-Saulnier flew in his monoplane from Saint-Raphaël (French Riviera) to Bizerte (Tunisia).
 This flight made history as the first flight in the world over the Mediterranean.

 He set out at 5.47 am – his plane had 200 liters of fuel and 60 liters of castor oil.
 During the flight, Garros suffered two engine failures, which he managed to fix quickly.
 Garros landed in Tunisia at 1.40 pm after flying 780 kilometers (485 miles).
 He only had five liters of fuel left in his tank!

-Forced to land, he was taken prisoner before he had chance to destroy his plane.
-His invention therefore fell into the hands of the enemy, who used his ideas to adapt their own aircraft.
+Forced to land, he was taken prisoner before he had a chance to destroy his plane.
+His invention, therefore, fell into the hands of the enemy, who used his ideas to adapt their aircraft.

 He managed to escape from the camp where he was captured on February 14, 1918.
 Then he rejoined the French army.

-On October 5, 1918, Garros died in northern France as a result of his plane crashing near the settlement of Vouziers in the French province.
+On October 5, 1918, Garros died in northern France as a result of his plane crash near the settlement of Vouziers in the French province.

 There is also Roland Garros Airport in the Sainte-Marie settlement of the island of Réunion, where he was born.